magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 The above lines mix into JS code a kind of HTML code, [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) code in React parlance.
-It first defines a new class, named `CommentBox`, which is an UI component containing one method only: `render()`.
+It first defines a new class, named `CommentBox`, which is a UI component containing one method only: `render()`.
 This method uses the JSX syntax to declare the structure of the component itself.
 In this very simple case, it is just a `div` component and the text node `Hello, world!
 I am a CommentBox`.